aevartg/TicTacWenger/docs/DevelopmentManual.md

 	* Navigate to your desire location and clone the repository using the command "`git clone git@github.com:aevartg/TicTacWenger.git`".

 3. Now you can start editing the code!
 You can use the following commands in the root of the repository.
-	*sh ./bin/compile compiles all the java code in the repository *sh ./bin/unit_test runs all the unit test from the test directory *sh ./bin/clean Deletes the executeable jar file for the program if it exists *sh ./bin/package Builds the program and creates executable files *sh ./bin/deploy  Is the main build script, cleans up the executable jar file , builds the program , runs the unit tests and creates javadoc documentation for the code.
+* "`sh ./bin/compile`" Compiles all the java code in the repository
+* "`sh ./bin/unit_test`" Runs all the unit test from the test directory
+* "`sh ./bin/clean`" Deletes the executeable jar file for the program if it exists
+* "`sh ./bin/package`" Builds the program and creates executable files
+* "`sh ./bin/deploy`"  Is the main build script, cleans up the executable jar file , builds the program , runs the unit tests and creates javadoc documentation for the code.
 It also converts all the markdown reports into html and places the executeable jar file in the /tmp file in the root of the operating system.